 One powerful way to eliminate (or nearly eliminate) the chance of something important being forgotten is the checklist.

-As The Checklist Manifesto shows (a fascinating read if you’ve got time), checklists are used by people in high-pressure situations where the cost of a mistake can be substantial:
+Simply put, checklists are used by people in high-pressure situations where the cost of a mistake can be substantial:

 • Hospitals that use checklists have lower infection rates because they make far fewer mistakes in treatment.